theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/send-a-simple-status-idoc.md

 <summary>[VB]</summary>
 {% highlight visualbasic %}
 Sub Main(ByVal args() As String)
-        Dim con As R3Connection = New R3Connection("hamlet", 11, "Theobald", "pw", "DE", "800")
+        Dim con As R3Connection = New R3Connection("SAPServer", 00, "SAPUser", "Password", "EN", "800")
         con.Open(False)

-        Console.WriteLine("Which Idocnumber would you like to manipulate?")
+        Console.WriteLine("Which IDoc number would you like to manipulate?")
-        Dim IdocNo As String = Console.ReadLine()
+        Dim IDocNo As String = Console.ReadLine()

         Dim i As Idoc = con.CreateIdoc("SYSTAT01", "")
 {% endhighlight %}